-It is likely that the ocean warmed between 700-2000 m from 1957 to 2009, based on 5-year averages.
-It is likely that the ocean warmed from 3000 m to the bottom from 1992 to 2005, while no significant trends in global average temperature were observed between 2000 and 3000 m depth from circa 1992 to 2005.
-Below 3000 m depth, the largest warming is observed in the Southern Ocean. {3.2.4, 3.5.1; Figures 3.2b, 3.3; FAQ 3.1}
+It is likely that the ocean warmed between 700 and 2000 m from 1957 to 2010, based on five-year averages.
+It is likely that the ocean warmed from 3000 m to the bottom from 1992 to 2005, when sufficient observations became available for a global assessment.
+No significant trends in global average temperature